Skip to main content

 Developers are under pressure to keep projects within budget and on schedule, and the costs associated with a comprehensive ground investigation can seem unwelcome.
 However, an inadequate ground investigation can result in much higher costs later on, due to unforeseen ground conditions that necessitate expensive remediation or redesign that could have been avoided with a well-planned and executed investigation.

-The Importance of Setting Clear a Scope for Ground Investigation
+The Importance of Setting a Clear Scope for Ground Investigation

 Many ground investigations are procured primarily on cost assessment, in many cases without a clear benchmark scope.
 This often results in critical investigations being awarded to contractors offering the smallest scope of works, leading to a race to the bottom in terms of quality.
 Such an approach frequently overlooks critical aspects of the build, particularly foundations, in favour of minimising upfront costs.